Veronica was born in Bristol, England and

 HOMESTEADERS, each brought her DramaLogue Awards for Best Actress.

-Most recently, Veronica appeared on television in REVENGE, CSI, COLD CASE, SIX FEET UNDER, LAW & ORDER SVU, BOSTON LEGAL, THE CLOSER, INVASION, WILL & GRACE, and other hit television shows.
-In movie theaters besides JUST MARRIED and SCARY MOVIE 2 she appeared in KINSEY, and THE INVASION among others.
+Most recently, Veronica guest starred on television in RESURRECTION, GREYS ANATOMY, REVENGE, CSI, COLD CASE, SIX FEET UNDER, LAW & ORDER SVU, BOSTON LEGAL, THE CLOSER, INVASION, WILL & GRACE, and many other hit television shows.
+Veronica has appeared in numerours movies such as JUST MARRIED, SCARY MOVIE 2, KINSEY, THE INVASION.

 Click on her FILMOGRAPHY for a complete listing of her credits.